ICTMCG/FTT-ACL23/readme.md

 ## Introduction

-The proposed FTT is a model-agnostic framework, which could tackle temporal generalization issue by adjusting the training data distribution to be closer to future data distribution.
+The proposed FTT is a model-agnostic framework, which could tackle the temporal generalization issue by adjusting the training data distribution to be closer to future data distribution.

 ## Dataset

-Due to commercial restriction, we cannot release the complete dataset.
+Due to commercial restrictions, we cannot release the complete dataset.
 We have placed 500 samples at `roll_seasonal_data/roll_online_bf20_demo`  so you can complete the whole training process.
-You can create your own dataset following the samples format.
+You can create your own dataset following the sample format.

 ## Code